 Compiled languages, like C++ and Rust, translate code directly into machine language, which can be executed very quickly by the computer's CPU.
 Interpreted languages, such as Python and JavaScript, are translated on the fly, which typically results in slower execution times.
 However, Just-In-Time (JIT) compilation, used by languages like Java and JavaScript, can bridge the performance gap by compiling code during runtime.

-Memory management is another crucial factor influencing the speed of programming languages.
+Memory management is another crucial factor influencing the programming language speed ranking.
 Languages with manual memory management, like C and C++, allow developers to optimize memory usage precisely, which can enhance performance.

 In contrast, languages with automatic memory management, such as Java and Python, use garbage collection to free up memory, which can introduce latency and reduce speed.
 Efficient memory allocation and deallocation are essential for maintaining high performance.